-This report deals with the Commissionæn overseeing the Act for the 2015 reporting period.
+This report deals with the Commissions activities in overseeing the Act for the 2015 reporting period.
 The other work of the Commission is reported on in a separate annual report.
 Such report is provided to the Minister for Public Expenditure and Reform in June of every year and is published online.